Xhya/neural_model/README.md

  <p align="justify"> A computational model in C++ of cerebellar circuitry implied in delay eyeblink classical conditioning.
-Classical conditioning is a theory dealing with learning results impliying a link between an environmental stimulus and an automatic reaction of the organism. my goal was to model the following experiment: </p>
+Classical conditioning is a theory dealing with learning results impliying a link between an environmental stimulus and an automatic reaction of the organism.
+My goal was to obtain the same results of the following experiment: </p>

 <img align="center" src="Images/experiment.png" height="400" alt="experiment" />